lambda-fairy/maud-book/partials.md

 # Partials

-Maud does not have a built-in concept of partials or sub templates.
+Maud does not have a built-in concept of partials or sub-templates.
 Instead, you can compose your markup with any function that returns `Markup`.

-The following uses a `header` and `footer` function that are used in the `page` function to return a final result.
+The following example uses a `header` and `footer` function that are used in the `page` function to return a final result.

 Here is a page that has a dynamic page title, a body and a footer with an RSS link: